grant-olson/buildroot_bouffalo/README.md

 3. Select **usb0** device from drop down.
 4. On IPv4 tab, add an additional static address:
     * Address - 192.168.64.2
-    * Netmask - 255.255.255.0
+    * Netmask - 255.255.255.240
 5. Save.

-You should have a good network connection.

 Then you should be able to `ssh root@192.168.64.1` and gain access, use `scp` etc.

-You should also be able to set up routes so that you can access the internet at large from the Ox64 over the interface.
-Instructions needed.
+TODO: writeup clear instructions on routing from Ox64 to internet at large.

-# ncm (basic implementation)
+# ncm

 Alternate USB network driver using the CDC NCM subclass standard.
+Not sure if this is better.

-### mass_storage (basic implementation)
+### mass_storage (demo implementation)

 This will show a dummy read only filesystem with what in the future would be instructions and information about the project.

-### serial (needs features)

-This creates a `/dev/ttyACM0` device on a host machine, but my attempts to get it to show output or have a console have failed.

 ## And back to the old README...